 Why My Financial Adviser Does Not Contact Me?

-The truth about hidden fees may shock you.
+The truth about hidden fees that could shock you.

 If you have used a financial adviser, you may be wondering why they no longer contact you.
-Or possibly, if a bank arranged some investments/a pension for you, why they aren’t contacting you anymore.
-You may be thinking it’s because you have no money, or because you have continued to just pay the premiums and no one is actually giving any service to you.
+Or possibly, if a bank arranged some investments/a pension for you, why they do not contact you anymore.
+You may be thinking it is because you have no money, or because you have continued to just pay the premiums and no one is actually giving any service to you.
 This article will highlight the truth behind these questions you have, and it’s a topic we are very passionate about.

 There are many advisors that will quote that they charge, for example, 3% plus a 0.5% trail for an investment.
 So in short, you will have to pay an upfront fee for receiving the advice, or you may not have actually received advice, however you still have to pay the fee, or you get it taken in commissions etc. In addition to this, there is an ongoing charge, sometimes 0.25% pa, 0.50% pa and it has also been known to be as high as 0.75% pa and 1% pa, that your financial advisor, bank or insurance company are deducting every month from your pensions and investments, which in turn is affecting you investment growth.
 You are receiving no service for this charge, you are not being contacted by them and you’re going to want to know why this is.